 Even though the highway is only 14 miles, you’ll be traveling at speeds of 10-25 miles per hour.
 And no one cares!
 Expect to spend an hour to get to the other side.
 Especially if you plan on making any stops for a quick photo or selfie.

-If you want to compare this drive to anything else, the best thing I’ve got right now is the Road to Hana but in the mountains, in a state that is somehow known for being flat.
-It is entirely different from the Badlands drive and beauty.
-What is your favorite part about Needles Highway in SD?
+If you want to compare this drive to anything else, the best thing I’ve got right now is the Road to Hana, but in the mountains, in a state that is known for being flat.
+It is entirely different from the Badlands drive because of the rich forest and rocky narrow roadway.

 The only thing impossible about Needles Highway is that you’re there.